tchwrks/storybook-text-search/README.md

 ## Usage

 Usage of this addon is pretty straightforward once you set it up.
-Just keep adding `*.mdx` docs into the directories you specified in your `.storybook-text-search/config.mjs` and they'll be automatically indexed on Storybook startup and hot reload.
+Just add `*.mdx` docs into the paths you defined in your `.storybook-text-search/config.mjs` and they'll be automatically indexed on Storybook startup and hot reload.

 When Storybook is running, you can open the search modal by clicking the trigger in the toolbar labeled **"Find MDX Text"** or by using the keyboard shortcut `Shift + Cmd + K`.
 Once open, you can use your mouse/trackpad or the following keyboard shortcuts to navigate: